Hurricane Irene: Northern New England

-Heavy rainfall of up to 11 in resulted in almost every river and stream in Vermont flooded, resulting in at least three deaths and one missing.
+Heavy rainfall of up to 11 in resulted in almost every river and stream in Vermont flooding, resulting in at least three deaths and one missing.
 In Wilmington, the flood level of the Deerfield River east branch reportedly exceeded levels measured during the 1938 New England hurricane – the only other tropical cyclone to make a direct hit on Vermont in the state's recorded history.
 Throughout Vermont, numerous covered bridges, many over 100 years old, were damaged or destroyed.
 Extensive road damage resulted in the isolation of over a dozen rural towns that would require helicopter air-lifts of necessities in the days immediately following the storm.
 The storm decimated multiple sections of U.S. Route 4 between Rutland and Quechee, making east/west travel through the central part of state nearly impossible.
 The resort town of Killington as well as neighboring Pittsfield were completely isolated from travel in and out for two weeks.
 Statewide, the cost of repairs for road and bridge damage alone was estimated to exceed $700 million.
 According to the National Climatic Data Center, total damage in the state of Vermont exceeded $1.3 billion.

 Flood waters from Tropical Storm Irene on the Ottauquechee River in Quechee, Vermont.

 Flood waters on the Ottauquechee River in Quechee scouring the approach to the covered bridge, opposite side.

 Damage caused by flood waters to the Quechee covered bridge on the northern shore of the river.

 Damage caused by flood waters on the Ottauquechee River to the Taftsville bridge.

 Damage caused by flood waters on the White River to the Royalton, Vermont bridge.

 In New Hampshire, winds gusted to 63 mph in Portsmouth and 120 mph atop Mount Washington.
 Heavy rainfall also fell across the state, peaking at 7.35 in at Mount Washington.
 The heavy rainfall lead to high river crests across the state, which resulted in $6.5 million in Gorham alone.
 The storm resulted in one fatality and three injuries across the state, as well as $17 million in damage, with $9 million being in road damage alone.
 In addition, over 175,000 people across the state lost power.

 Tropical storm conditions occurred throughout the state of Maine during Irene's passage.
 Flooding caused by Irene's heavy rainfall washed out two bridges on State Route 27 in Carrabassett Valley.
 Wind gusts in the state reached 64 mph in Turner.
 Nearly 6 in of rain fell in Andover.
 Over 200,000 customers in the state lost power.